 Zainab joined Watsi on September 3rd, 2015.
 Five years ago, Zainab became the 1446th member to automatically support a new Watsi patient every month.
-Since then, 4,501 more people have become monthly donors!
-Zainab's most recent donation traveled 5,900 miles to support Saw Eh, a refugee from Thailand, to fund a fracture repair on his right leg so he can walk again.
+Since then, 5,026 more people have become monthly donors!
+Zainab's most recent donation traveled 4,500 miles to support Paul, a father-of-five from Kenya, to fund fracture repair surgery following a hit-and-run accident.

 Saw Eh is a 25-year-old man from Thailand.
 He lives with his wife and two children in a refugee camp in northern Thailand.
 He works as a security guard in the camp while his wife looks after their two young children.
 His family receives 821 baht (approx. 27 USD) each month from an organisation called The Border Consortium as part of their rations, and he also earns 700 baht (approx. 23 USD) in a month from working as a security guard.
 Their monthly income is just enough to pay for their basic expenses.
 In the early morning of June 1st, 2020, at around 9:00 am, Saw Eh left the camp to forage for bamboo shoots in the jungle.
 While climbing over some slippery boulders, a few larger rocks from above him rolled down towards him.
 Unfortunately, Saw Eh could not avoid the falling rocks and was hit on the head and right leg.
 He was knocked unconscious and had no idea how long it took him to regain consciousness.
 When he did, he was in severe pain and cried out loudly for help.
 Luckily, a man was nearby and heard him shouting for help.
 The man fetched a few others to help him carry Saw Eh to the clinic in the refugee camp.
 At the clinic, the medic directly referred Saw Eh to Mae Sariang Hospital, as they knew they could not treat him in the camp.
 When he arrived at Mae Sariang Hospital, he received an x-ray, which confirmed that both bones in Saw Eh's right lower leg are fractured.
 The doctor then referred him to a hospital in Chiang Mai immediately, as he would need to receive surgery at a larger hospital, to ensure his leg heals properly.
 Currently, Saw Eh's right leg is in pain as well as his head.
 He cannot walk nor move his right leg.
 With the help of our medical partner, Burma Children Medical Fund, Saw Eh will undergo surgery to reset his fractured bones and ensure proper healing.
 The procedure is scheduled for June 1st and will cost $1,500.
 The surgery will stop Saw Eh from being in pain and will help his leg heal properly.
 He will then be able to walk again.